Back to Blog

 1. Set a good example.
 People are less likely to litter in areas where litter is not already present.
 Hold on to wrappers and other waste until you find a recycling or garbage can.

 2. Organize or participate in a local cleanup.
-See how you can make a difference in your neighborhood.

 3. Remember that recycling is an option.
 Much of the material we could be recycling ends up in landfills.

 This is our city.
 If we work together, small actions can lead to a big impact.
-Visit It’s My City to get involved in making Indianapolis clean, green and beautiful.